Nature for Justice works with partners on initiatives that reflect its mission

 With support from The William R. Kenan, Jr. Charitable Trust, the Walmart Foundation, and private donors, Nature for Justice has embarked on this multi-year program to help these farmers adopt climate-smart agriculture.

 We are in Phase 2 of the program, establishing the Inclusive Climate Resource Network.
 This network consists of regional partners to promote awareness and access to climate-smart agriculture practices, regional climate risk analysis, financial assistance, and capacity development.
 The initial pilot Hub is in central North Carolina and more Hubs are expected to follow after the establishment of the pilot.

 Ecuador: Sustainable Management of the Andean-Amazonian Cloud Forest

-N4J will support and train community-based agriculture extension personnel to promote improved farmer income via crop diversification and also to implement a monitoring and evaluation system that includes reduced threats to protected areas and restoration of degraded forests.
+Nature for Justice is supporting and training community-based agriculture extension personnel to promote improved farmer income via crop diversification and also to implement a monitoring and evaluation system that includes reduced threats to protected areas and restoration of degraded forests.